course-go/ping-pong/README.md

 # Ping Pong

-This project is a implementation of a dummy API.
-This repository is intended for practicing deployments and it's automation.
+This project is an implementation of a dummy API.
+This repository is intended for practicing deployments and their automation.